 Although snow fall might be more scanty in inland areas, at the coast the weather has to be particularly bad for snow to gather in any kind of depth, or stick for any length of time.

-Of course here on the Fylde Coast, as is the same at all other seaside towns, the air contains a higher concentration of salt in the water vapour that hangs all around us - you've only got to go for a walk on a windy day and you can taste the salt on your lips.
-So the salt tends to act as a universal seaside de-icer.
+You've only got to go for a walk on a windy day and you can taste the salt on your lips.
+So the salt tends to act as a universal seaside de-icer and means we get little or no snow.

-When the rest of the UK was covered in snow in January 2016, and America was in a state of National Emergency because the it was so deep that everything ground to a halt, the Fylde Coast looked like someone had dusted it in pretty white icing sugar.
+America was in a state of National Emergency because the it was so deep that everything ground to a halt.
+Meanwhile, the Fylde Coast looked like someone had dusted it in pretty white icing sugar.

 Snow on Cleveleys promenade in 2016